nashape/docs/rebuild.md

 team members become both the consumers of the admin interface and the product owners (the product owner decides the priorities for each sprint).

-Because of the iterative nature of the Agile method, true user testing can be incorporated in this rebuild process.
+True user testing can be incorporated into this rebuild process because of the iterative nature of the Agile method.

 ##  5. Challenges